-The proposed project would require permanent right-of-way acquisition or public road easements for development of the realigned roadway segment.
+The proposed project would require that DOT acquire, either by easement or fee, rights of way for development of the realigned roadway segment.
+The exact amount of area to be acquired will be determined when final design is complete.
 The project would also require the acquisition of slope, drainage, and public utility easements and temporary construction easements (for construction purposes) from adjacent properties.
-Permanent right-of-way or easement acquisitions would be negotiated with property owners who would be compensated for their acquired property.
+These acquisitions would be negotiated with property owners who would be compensated for their acquired property.
 The County would obtain temporary easements from adjacent parcels to accommodate vehicle and equipment operations during project construction.